Meat Classes

 Beef fat is also called tallow or suet

 Beef fat is a poor choice as it is yellow and does not taste good.
-People who refrain from eating pork beacuse of religion will choose beef or sheep fat, or even add some vegetable oil.
+People who refrain from eating pork because of religion can choose beef or sheep fat or add some vegetable oil.

 Available from Amazon